 Nicaraguan cuisine is very varied.
 While in the Central American region and Mexico corn is the base of most food, there is a distinct European influence in many dishes.

-One of the curiosities of Nicaragua are the “fritanguerias”, street food stalls that usually sell roast meat, roast pork, roast chicken, fried banana, fried cheese, fried tacos, enchiladas (stuffed tortilla of meat, rice and chili).
+One of the curiosities of Nicaragua is the “fritanguerias”, street food stalls that usually sell roast meat, roast pork, roast chicken, fried banana, fried cheese, fried tacos, enchiladas (stuffed tortilla of meat, rice, and chili).
 They are found in every corner of the country and are very popular at night.

 In Pacific Nicaragua, the predominant dishes are a mixture of European and pre-Columbian dishes made from corn.
 This mix produced a rich variety of foods often prepared on specific days.
 Nacatamales, for example, are prepared on Fridays and Saturdays for eating on Sunday morning.
 Other dishes are found in abundance in certain departments such as vigorón, which is highly popular in the city of Granada but can be found in other places as well.

 Nicaraguans, being surrounded by water, eat a lot of seafood.
 However, the diet is varied, also including pork, chicken, and beef.

 In the central region of Nicaragua, dairy-based dishes predominate.
 After all, the Nicaraguan saying says “Chontales where the rivers are made of milk and the stones of curd.“